OasisLMF/GenerateDocs/src/sections/disaggregation.rst

 1) The row represents a single site of multiple buildings, such as a campus or caravan park.
 2) The row represents aggregate exposure, i.e. multiple separate risks/sites of a similar risk type and geographical location.

+Although the ground up loss modelling treatment is the same for both cases, it is necessary to distinguish between the two due to:

+* The classification of a multi-building site as a single risk from the perspective of the insurer and the application of policy terms and conditions at the site level rather than the individual building level.

+* The closer proximity of the individual buildings, leading to potentially stronger correlation in hazard and damage

 The IsAggregate field in the OED location file can be used to distinguish between these two uses of the NumberOfBuildings field

-* IsAggregate = 0 (default) means that the row represents a single site with multiple buildings.
+1) IsAggregate = 0 (default) means that the row represents a single site with multiple buildings.
-* IsAggregate = 1 means that the row represents aggregate data.
+2) IsAggregate = 1 means that the row represents aggregate data.

-In both cases it may be preferred to model the ground up losses for each individual structure as opposed to treating a multi-building single site as one building, particularly for very localized perils such as flood.
-However, the insurance policy terms in the latter case will generally be applicable at the site level, so that ground up losses should be aggregated back up to the site level before policy ‘location’ level deductibles and limits are applied
-(all the financial fields that begin with 'Loc').
+In both cases ground up losses will be modelled for each individual building.
+However, for campus sites the insurance policy terms will generally be applicable at the site level, so that ground up losses should be aggregated back up to the site level before policy ‘location’ level deductibles and limits are applied (all the financial fields that begin with 'Loc').

-Although the ground up loss modelling treatment is the same for both cases, it is necessary to distinguish between the two due to:

-**a.** The classification of a multi-building site as a single risk from the perspective of the insurer and the application of policy terms and conditions at the site level rather than the individual building level.

-**b.** The closer proximity of the individual buildings, leading to potentially stronger correlation in hazard and damage
+For aggregate data, location financial terms are treated the same as TIV, they are split and applied to each disaggregated risk.

 Here are the six possible combinations of NumberOfBuildings and IsAggregate, and how each is interpreted in Oasis;